Skip to main content

 print(f" Said: \"{v['sample_tweet']}...\"\n")

 This approach is particularly powerful for lead generation: people tweeting “I need a tool for X” or “can anyone recommend Y” are expressing buying intent in public.
+For the full range of query operators you can use, see Search Operators.

 Query Ideas for Intent-Based Discovery